vccvisualization/vccvisualization.github.io/_people/jaspe.md

 ---
 #URL handle for generated page
-slug:       you
+slug:       jaspe

-preferredLink: ./#join

 #specifies layout to be used for page generation (do not modify)
 layout: 	person

 #specifies index in the generated people list (if in doubt, set to 10)
-sequence:	20
+sequence:	9

 #your academic title (uncomment by removing the leading # if applicable)
-prefix:    MSc.
+prefix:     Dr.

 #your name (twice)
-title:		Join Our Team
-name:       Join Our Team
+title:		Alberto Jaspe
+name:       Alberto Jaspe

 #your role in the vis group
-role:       PhD Student or PostDoc
+role:       Post-Doctoral Fellow

 #link to your image
+#image:      ./images/people/jaspe.jpg
 image:      ./images/people/nerd-glasses.png

 #your email address
-email:      me@kaust.edu.sa
+email:      alberto.jaspe@kaust.edu.sa

 #your phone number (optional)
-phone:      +966 (0) xxxxxxxxx
+#phone:      +966 (0) 12-808-xxxx

 #your address at the VCC
 address:    Visual Computing Center, Bldg.
-1, lvl.
-2, Office 2xxx<br>4700 King Abdullah University of Science and Technology<br>Thuwal 23955-6900, Saudi Arabia
+1, Office 2101<br>4700 King Abdullah University of Science and Technology<br>Thuwal 23955-6900, Saudi Arabia

 #a brief description of yourself
-# info:
+#info:       Here's a brief description about myself

 # optional: add links to various online presences/websites (uncomment by removing the leading # if applicable)
 # possible link types: twitter, github, facebook, linkedin, google_scholar, google_plus, instagram, skype, youtube, vimeo, flickr, web (use the latter for all other link types)
 #links: